frc5024/InfiniteRecharge/docs/operation.md

  - (not shown) Climber video feed

 ## Driving
-(Robot Name)'s drivebase is controlled via the "trigger-drive" scheme developed by @slownie and @johnlownie in 2018.
+Darth Raider's drivebase is controlled via the "trigger-drive" scheme developed by @slownie and @johnlownie in 2018.
 This scheme uses the following inputs on the driver controller:

 | Input             | Output                                  |
 |-------------------|-----------------------------------------|